aathn/mvk18/docs/source/development.rst

   Some effort was put in to reseraching the use of Amazon Kinesis (a video streaming service provided by AWS) to distribute the video stream.
 The process of streaming video footage to with Kinesis turned out to be quite complicated.
 It definitely appeared to be duable but due to time constraints we focused on other things.
 - Store video in cloud: FREQ_4
   This requirement was dependent on the Send data to cloud-requirement.
+- Display stored video on web page: FREQ_6
+  This requirement was dependent on the Send data to cloud-requirement.
+- Filter among previous recordings: FREQ_21
+  This requirement was dependent on the Send data to cloud-requirement.
 - Avoid sun damage: FREQ_14
   We were unable to find a good way of doing this in the available time.
 We considered the option of reading the pixles on the screen to measure light level, but the streaming feature we used did not allow to do this easily.
-- Display stored video on web page: FREQ_6
-- Filter among previous recordings: FREQ_21